-We are a small group of friends and neighbors who reject the turn to authoritarianism, racism, and lawlessness shown by the current Federal administration.
+We are a small group of friends and neighbors who reject the turn to authoritarianism, racism, and lawlessness shown by the current Federal government.
 This site will serve as a hub for sharing stories and discussions about the realities facing our country and our many communities.

 We support a just and equal multicultural democracy, governed by law and constitution, and we want to work together to return our country to these values.
 In Rousseau’s words, we support a “free community of equals”.